theunrepentantgeek/crddoc/samples/cluster-api-provider-azure/capz.md

 <a id="AutoScalerProfile"></a>AutoScalerProfile
 -----------------------------------------------

 AutoScalerProfile parameters to be applied to the cluster-autoscaler.
-See also [AKS doc], [K8s doc]. <br/>[AKS doc]: https://learn.microsoft.com/azure/aks/cluster-autoscaler#use-the-cluster-autoscaler-profile [K8s doc]: https://github.com/kubernetes/autoscaler/blob/master/cluster-autoscaler/FAQ.md#what-are-the-parameters-to-ca
+See also [AKS doc](https://learn.microsoft.com/azure/aks/cluster-autoscaler#use-the-cluster-autoscaler-profile), [K8s doc](https://github.com/kubernetes/autoscaler/blob/master/cluster-autoscaler/FAQ.md#what-are-the-parameters-to-ca). <br/>

 Used by: [AzureManagedControlPlaneSpec](#AzureManagedControlPlaneSpec).